nasa/fprime/Ref/README.md

 In order to build the Ref application, or any other F´ application, we first need to generate a build directory.
 F´ uses CMake under the hood, which requires a directory to work in.
 To generate a build directory, we will use the `fprime-util` (a wrapper for CMake to streamline standard
-F´ processses).
+F´ processes).
 This can be done with the following commands:

 ```
 cd fprime/Ref